Lennix/HappyAuction/readme.txt

 NOTES
 ------------------------------------------------------------------------------
+- The PAUSE key will pause/unpause a script.
+See HOTKEYS section to change.
-- HappyAuction can run with D3 in the background (not minimized) while you do other stuff.
-The only exception is if you use haStash* functions.
+- HappyAuction can run with D3 in the background (not minimized) IF you start a script with D3 already in the background.
+The only exception is if you use haStash* functions which always require D3 in foreground.
+- Interacting with D3 while a script is running is not supported and can cause unintended script operation.
 - There will be a brief 2-3 second delay before running a script the first time.
 This is necessary to run a memory scan of Diablo 3 to detect everything HappyAuction needs to operate.